 4.00 credits.
 (Social Sciences Core Course) An introduction to psychological science, including methods of inquiry, learning and motivation, abnormal behavior, developmental and social influences, cognition, sensation and perception, neuroscience and personality.
-Offered every semester.
+Offered every semester and occasionally as a summer course.